Haley Pullos

-Haley Alexis Pullos (born July 10, 1998) is an American former actress best known for her role as Molly Lansing-Davis in the American daytime soap opera General Hospital.
+Haley Alexis Pullos (born July 10, 1998) is an American actress best known for her role as Molly Lansing-Davis in the American daytime soap opera General Hospital.
 Pullos began her acting career as a child, appearing in several films and TV series before her rise to prominence for her role on General Hospital, for which she won several Young Artist Awards.
 She also guest starred in other TV series and played Bella Schmerz in The Expanding Universe of Ashley Garcia.